ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

         first commit
     ```
-4. It seems that they have accidently commited something secrect, which obviously will be the AWS access and the secret keys.
+4. It seems that they have accidently committed something secret, which obviously will be the AWS access and the secret keys.
 Let's see the difference between these two commits and try to find something.
     ```
     $ git diff b64c8d f52ec0